Custom dashboards for Accessibility Testing

 If the trend of accessibility score is an upward graph, it means that the accessibility health of your digital assets is improving.
 If the trend shows a downward graph, you can focus on fixing high-severity issues so that the trend improves over time.

 Similarly, the issue summary trend visualizes the trend of the number of accessibility issues detected in your tests, split across multiple severity levels.
-If the trend shows the number of issues reducing, it means that accessibility health of your digital health is improving.
+If the trend shows the number of issues reducing, it means that accessibility health of your digital assets is improving.
 If the trend shows a downward graph, you can focus on fixing high-severity issues so that the trend improves over time.

 Share a custom dashboard